deepakkarki/hackend-project/week-4/Python-C-extensions.md

 A step by step explanation -
 * The `<Python.h>` file consists of all the required types (to represent Python object types) and function definitions (to operate on the python objects).
 * Next we write the function which we plan to call from python.
 Conventionally the function names are {module-name}\_{function-name}, which in this case is `addList_add`.
 More about the function later.
-* Then fill in the info table - which contains all the relavent info of the functions we desire to have in the module.
-Every row corresponds to a function, with the last one being a sentinal value (row of null elements).
+* Then fill in the info table - which contains all the relevant info of the functions we desire to have in the module.
+Every row corresponds to a function, with the last one being a sentinel value (row of null elements).
-* Finally the module initalization block which is of the signature `PyMODINIT_FUNC init{module-name}`.
+* Finally the module initialization block which is of the signature `PyMODINIT_FUNC init{module-name}`.

 The function `addList_add` accepts arguments as a PyObject type struct (args is also a tuple type - but since everything in python is an object, we use the generic PyObject notion).
 The incoming arguments is parsed (basically split the tuple into individual elements) by `PyArg_ParseTuple()`.
 The first parameter is the argument variable to be parsed.